Max-Derner/python-lessons/Lesson_00/00_lesson_intro.md

 You're a professional, you need to understand things on a deep level.
 Before we can learn things in a very thorough manner, we first need a broad understanding that can provide a framework to fit knowledge into.

-The first lesson is everything in one way.
+This zeroth lesson is everything in one way.
 The rest are one thing in everyway.

 So we'll go over the bare minimum for:
 * installing Python/Python installation verification